Miserlou/Zappa/README.md

 #### Keeping The Server Warm

 Zappa will automatically set up a regularly occurring execution of your application in order to keep the Lambda function warm.
-This can be disabled via the 'keep_warm' setting.
+This can be disabled via the `keep_warm` setting.

 #### Serving Static Files / Binary Uploads